-Quarterly reports are provided to our Board of Directors detailing the number, volume and credit quality of our YBS customers.
-We have developed quantitative targets to monitor our progress.
+Semi-annual reports are provided to our Board of Directors detailing the number, volume and credit quality of our YBS customers.
+We have developed quantitative targets to monitor our progress in servicing this segment of the market which is a percentage goal for new loans made each year to qualifying YBS farmers and ranchers.
+The established goal is based on the number of qualifying new loans made each year, by category (young, beginning and small) to total loans made during the year.

-- Loan volume and loan number goals for YBS farmers and ranchers in our territory; - Percentage goals representative of the demographics of YBS farmers and ranchers in our territory; - Percentage goals for loans made to new borrowers qualifying as YBS farmers and ranchers in our territory; and, - Goals for capital committed to loans made to YBS farmers and ranchers in our territory.
+- Loan volume and loan number goals for YBS farmers and ranchers in our territory; - Percentage goals representative of the demographics of YBS farmers and ranchers in our territory; - Percentage goals for loans made to new borrowers qualifying as YBS farmers and ranchers in our territory; and. - Goals for capital committed to loans made to YBS farmers and ranchers in our territory.